dangamerx7/pump-modpack/README.md

 ### And much more.

-## ⚙️ How it works

-Pump has a bunch of optimization mods, it is mostly for PvP like I have stated beforehand.
-It is also for low end PCs.

 ## 🐛 Reporting Issues
-Report issues at <a href="https://github.com/dangamerx7/Pump-Modpack/issues">here. </a>.
+Report issues at <a href="https://github.com/dangamerx7/Pump-Modpack/issues">here. </a>

 # 🖥️ Mod List
-The <a href="https://modrinth.com/modpack/pump-modpack/version/0.0.1">modlist</a> is available here.
+The modlist is available <a href="https://modrinth.com/modpack/pump-modpack/version/0.0.1">here.</a>

-> *The base of this was taken from Additive, which was taken from sodium.
+> *The readme of this was taken from Additive, which was taken from sodium.
 I needed a good base okay, you cannot blame me.*